MrAnderson1971/ReversiBot/README.md

 - As a user, I want to be able to play a 2 player Othello game against another human player.
 - As a user, I also want to be able to play an Othello game against a computer opponent.
 - As a user, I want to be able to adjust the difficulty of computer opponents.
-- As a user, I want to be able to view a "log" of all moves made by both players when a game ends.
+- As a user, I want to be able to view a record of all moves made by both players when a game ends.
-- As a user, I want said "log" to be added to a "record" so that I can view replays of previous games.
+- As a user, I want to add "log" to "record" so that I can view replays of previous games.